donkassim/quranstudy/chapters/56/themes.md

 - The Companions of the Left (Ashab al-Shimal): Their failures and punishment
 - The hierarchical nature of reward in the afterlife
 - The proportional relationship between earthly choices and eternal outcomes
+- #key/term #human/accountability #divine/justice #paradise/inhabitants #hellfire/inhabitants

+### Related Themes in Other Chapters:
+- [[chapters/78/themes#4.
+The Fate of the Transgressors]] - Binary outcome contrasting with this three-fold division
+- [[chapters/78/themes#5.
+The Rewards of the Righteous]] - Complementary description of rewards
+- [[chapters/103/themes#3.
+The Four-Part Formula for Success]] - Detailed criteria for positive outcomes

 ## 3. The Detailed Depiction of Paradise
 The surah provides exceptionally vivid descriptions of the pleasures and comforts awaiting the righteous in Paradise.